-Generally good provision of parks and open spaces, although weaknesses in some parts of the borough and for some types of provision (allotments and spaces for children and young people in particular) The Council's requirements for open space provision are set out in the Developer Contributions SPD7 which was adopted in January 2016.
+The Council's requirements for open space provision are set out in the Developer Contributions SPD22 which was adopted in January 2016.
 The borough is divided into 38 Substantial Residential Areas (SRAs), and for most public open space uses - parks and gardens, amenity greenspace, provision for children and young people, and allotments - each SRA is expected to be self-sufficient.
 Areas of the borough which are not largely residential are not included within SRAs.

-Figure 4 below shows the total open space provision across the borough, while Figure 5 shows the level of provision across the four different typologies measured.
+Figure 12 below shows the total open space provision across the borough, while Figure 13 shows the level of provision across the four different typologies measured.
 This information is drawn from our 2015 Green Space audit, so is unchanged since our last monitoring report.

 In general, the overall provision of public open space across the borough is good.
 However, access to parks and gardens is poor in the Tower Hill area of Kirkby, parts of Whiston and Halewood, and large parts of Huyton (especially North Huyton and Stockbridge Village).

 Most places have good access to amenity open spaces, although there are areas of poor provision in Kirkby (Field Lane area), Huyton and Roby, and parts of Halewood.

 Provision of open spaces for children and young people is weak across the whole borough, with nearly two thirds SRAs having less than the required amount of space.
 Some SRAs record zero provision, in Huyton (Hillside, Whiston Lane and Roscoe's Wood), Whiston (Milton Avenue and Windy Arbor), and in Halewood (Court Farm).

 Finally, allotment provision is very poor across Knowsley as a whole, with 29 of the 38 SRAs recording zero provision.
-All of the borough's townships have small pockets where allotment provision is good, with a particular concentration in the Huyton-Whiston area.
+All the borough's townships have small pockets where allotment provision is good, with a particular concentration in the Huyton-Whiston area.

-Outdoor sports provision is assessed at Community Area level.
-Across the borough as a whole there is an adequate supply of land for outdoor sports, although there is a shortfall in the Prescot, Whiston, Cronton and Knowsley Village area.
+Outdoor sports provision is assessed at Community Area level23.
+Across the borough there is an adequate supply of land for outdoor sports, although there is a shortfall in the Prescot, Whiston, Cronton and Knowsley Village area.